colakaist/academic-kickstart2/content/project/soft_matter_physics/WISE/index.md

 #In addition to these endeavors, our research pursuits encompass the investigation of functional and mechanical properties across a spectrum of materials.
 Through the use of modeling and simulations, we delve into these #properties to gain a comprehensive understanding.

 ---

-We are studying the characteristics of electrolytes used in lithium-ion batteries and aiming to design better materials based on these characteristics.
-To achieve this, we use density functional theory calculations and molecular dynamics simulations to understand how lithium ions move within various electrolytes.
+We are studying the characteristics of electrolytes used in lithium-ion batteries with the goal of designing improved materials based on these properties.
+To achieve this, we employ density functional theory calculations and molecular dynamics simulations to explore how lithium ions move within different electrolytes.

-Additionally, our research involves investigating the functional and mechanical properties of various materials.
-We strive to gain a comprehensive understanding of these properties through modeling and simulations.
+In addition, our research includes investigating the functional and mechanical properties of various materials.
+Through modeling and simulations, we aim to gain a comprehensive understanding of these properties.